 If you live in NY, you’re going to meet celebrities all the time.
 Once, I was walking on the 5th Avenue when Amal Clooney passed by.
 Another day I was invited to the party, and it turned out to be Drake’s album release party, where I also saw Gigi Hadid, Haley Baldwin, Patrick Adams (from “Suits”) and many other celebrities.
 Recently, I was lucky to get free tickets to MTV VMA and was able to see some A-list celebrities like Beyonce, Kanye West, Nicki Minaj, Ariana Grande, Kim Kardashian, etc. You never know whom you can meet in NY, don´t forget to look around!

 Before and After New York

 NY is a unique city.
-Everyday it overwhelms you with new emotions: surprises you, inspires you, disappoints you, challenges you… you never know what’s coming next and that’s what I love the most about my life in the Big Apple.
+Every day it overwhelms you with new emotions: surprises you, inspires you, disappoints you, challenges you… you never know what’s coming next and that’s what I love the most about my life in the Big Apple.

 I feel like this city makes me stronger every day.
 Sometimes things don’t go as expected and I start questioning myself, whether moving here was a right decision.
-And yet, at this point of my life, I can´t imagine myself living anywhere else on this planet.
+And yet, at this point in my life, I can´t imagine myself living anywhere else on this planet.
 In New York you always learn something: living here has made me grow up and become more confident about myself.
 I’m no longer the same person I was a year before: after New York I’m a better version of myself, both personally and professionally.

 As John Steinbeck said: ” Once you have lived in New York and made it your home, no place else is ever good enough…”